 Creating a fairer Britain

-Find out more about the UN Committee on the Rights of the Child report on UK performance
+Find out more about what the UN Committee concluded after examining the UK Government's performance

 The UK will be submitting its next (fifth) periodic report in January 2014.
 The Department for Education takes the lead in coordinating the UK’s State report to the UNCRC, securing contributions from the devolved administrations, which are responsible for implementing UNCRC in their jurisdictions.
 It has recently conducted a call for views on the draft state report:

 In line with the Commission’s role in facilitating the participation of civil society in monitoring the implementation of UN treaties, we commissioned the Children’s Rights Alliance (England) to coordinate a response to the call for views on behalf of the Children’s sector in England.
 Read the response